friction2d/friction2d.github.io/documentation/usage.md

 - **smooth node**: turn from corner to smooth handles, in this mode left and right node handles share the same tangency angle.
 - **corner nodes**: turn from smooth to corner handles, in this mode left and right node handles have independent tangency angles.
 - **vertical fit view**: fits all the keyframes (or nodes) in the view
+- **horizontal fit view**: fits all the selected keyframes (or nodes) in the view.
+If none selected it will fit the whole scene.

 Example of keyframes with smooth handles: